jplandrain/djeclipse/README.md

 Installation
 ============

 The Eclipse update site is located on [BinTray](http://dl.bintray.com/jplandrain/djeclipse).
+You can copy and paste the URL directly into your Eclipse IDE.

 You can also download releases from the [continuous integration platform](http://djeclipse.ci.cloudbees.com/job/DJEclipse/) for offline installation.